ucc23/updt_UCC/zenodo/README.txt

 # The Unified Cluster Catalogue (UCC)

-These files correspond to the 250810 version of the UCC database (https://ucc.ar), composed of 16588 clusters with a combined 1027295 members.## Referencing
+These files correspond to the 250811 version of the UCC database (https://ucc.ar), composed of 16588 clusters with a combined 1048454 members.
 If you find this data useful please cite its associated article (Perren et al. 2023) using the following BibTex snippet: